Skip to main content

 Note that you’ll have to water your orchid a little more frequently if you use a bark base because they drain much more quickly than other types of potting soil.

-Epiphytes prefer a very coarse orchid potting mix, or chunky orchid bark, because it retains some moisture and nutrients but freely drains excess water.
-Terrestrials prefer a fine textured orchid potting mix with high organic content and excellent drainage.
+Epiphytes prefer a very coarse orchid potting mix or chunky orchid bark, because it retains some moisture and nutrients but freely drains excess water.
+Terrestrials prefer a finely textured orchid potting mix with high organic content and excellent drainage.

 Step 2: Plant the orchid in a pot with good drainage to avoid leaving the plant in standing water.